kizto86/book-library-manager/README.md

 # Book-Library-Manager
 Is a web application created with Express, Node.js, Pug and the Sequelize ORM.
-The app uses the SQLite database to manager the book collections.
+The app uses the SQLite database to manager the book collections.Pug is used for rendering the frontend.

 The app has the following endpoints/routes